PhoenixxDevs/pp2/README.md

 ### Professional Visitor Goals
 1. As a professional visitor, I want to be able to easily navigate the site to play the game.
-2. As a professional visitor, I want to be able to restart mid game as to not waste time.
+2. As a professional visitor, I want to be able to restart quickly as to not waste time.
 3. As a professional visitor, I want to be able to use the game as a tool for improving precision and reaction times.

 ### Repeat Visitor Goals